pauleveritt/tagstr-site/docs/htmlbasic.md

 Our initializer function makes a root node and sets it as the only element in the "stack".

-First: what is `HTMLNode`?
+First: what is `HtmlNode`?
 Just a simple dataclass to keep track of the pieces of a node we are interested in.

 ```{literalinclude} ../src/tagstr_site/examples/htmlbasic/hb1.py
 :start-at: @dataclass